Hotel Rwanda

 Hotel Rwanda is a 2004 biographical historical drama film co-written and directed by Terry George.
 It was adapted from a screenplay by George and Keir Pearson, and stars Don Cheadle and Sophie Okonedo as hotelier Paul Rusesabagina and his wife Tatiana.
 The film depicts Rusesabagina's efforts to save the lives of his family and more than 1,500 other refugees by providing them with shelter in the besieged Hôtel des Mille Collines during the Rwandan genocide, which occurred during the spring of 1994.
 Hotel Rwanda explores genocide, political corruption, and the repercussions of violence.

 The film was a co-production between United Artists and Lions Gate Films, and was commercially distributed by United Artists theatrically and by Metro-Goldwyn-Mayer for home media.
 Hotel Rwanda premiered in theaters in limited release in the United States on 22 December 2004 and in wide release on 4 February 2005, grossing more than $23 million in domestic ticket sales.
 It earned an additional $10 million in business through international release to top out at a combined total of nearly $34 million in gross revenue.

-The film was nominated for multiple awards, including Academy Award nominations for Best Actor (Cheadle), Best Supporting Actress (Okonedo), and Best Original Screenplay.
+The film was critically acclaimed and on many of the year's Top 10 lists.
+It was nominated for multiple awards, including Academy Award nominations for Best Actor (Cheadle), Best Supporting Actress (Okonedo), and Best Original Screenplay.

 Plot

-In April 1994, Rwanda is engulfed in a civil war between the Hutu-controlled government and Tutsi rebels, and corruption and bribes between politicians are routine.
-Hutu Paul Rusesabagina is the manager of the Belgian-owned Hôtel des Mille Collines.
-His marriage with Tutsi Tatiana is a source of friction with Hutu extremists, including Georges Rutaganda, a goods supplier to the hotel who is also the local leader of Interahamwe, a brutal Hutu militia.
+In April 1994, Rwanda is engulfed in a civil war between the Hutu-controlled government and Tutsi rebels.
+In Kigali, Paul Rusesabagina manages the Belgian-owned Hôtel des Mille Collines and lives with his Tutsi wife Tatiana.
+The Tutsi are framed as an infestation by Hutu extremist voices such as RTLM radio and Georges Rutaganda, the latter of whom supplies goods to the hotel.
 Paul curries favor with Rwandan Army general Augustin Bizimungu, who favors the Hutu.
+United Nations peacekeeping forces in the country oversee the implementation of the Arusha Accords between the Army and the Tutsi Rwandan Patriotic Front, amid concerns of persisting civil unrest.
+Tatiana's brother Thomas warns Paul that the situation will worsen, but Paul believes in the UN.
-Following the assassination of the Hutu president, Paul and his family observe neighbors being killed.
-When reprisal massacres erupt and a Rwandan Army Captain threatens Paul and his neighbors, Paul barely negotiates their safety and brings them to the hotel.
-Upon returning with them, he finds his insolent receptionist Gregoire occupying the presidential suite and threatening to expose the Tutsi refugees, including Paul's wife, if he is made to work.

-The UN peacekeeping forces, led by Canadian Colonel Oliver, are forbidden to intervene in the conflict.
-Paul's boss and owner of the hotel, who lives in Belgium, apologizes to him over the phone, saying there's nothing he can do to provide safe passage for him and his family.
-The foreign nationals are evacuated, but the Rwandans are left behind.
+The next day, news spreads that the Hutu president was assassinated, and the Accords fail.
+Reprisal massacres erupt, and a Rwandan Army Captain threatens Paul and his neighbors; he barely negotiates their safety and brings them to the hotel.
+He finds his insolent receptionist, Gregoire, occupying the presidential suite and threatening to expose all the Tutsi refugees if he is made to work.
+Canadian Colonel Oliver's UN forces are prohibited from intervening in the conflict.
+Paul's boss and the owner of the hotel, who lives in Belgium, apologizes to him over the phone, saying there's nothing he can do to provide safe passage for him and his family.
+Foreign nationals are evacuated, but the Rwandans are left behind.